Coping without a car – what are your options?

 The Total Mobility Scheme(external link) operates nationwide to help eligible people access the right transport to meet their needs.

 Some local councils and many organisations offer community transport to make sure you can get to your healthcare or other appointments.
-You can find out what’s on offer in your area by contacting your local council, community centre, church or google ‘Community transport services NZ’.
+You can find out what’s on offer in your area by contacting your local council, community centre or church or by googling ‘Community transport services NZ’.
 This helpful brochure from Age Concern(external link) also lists some community transport providers.

 SuperGold card(external link) New Zealand Government